michigan-nii/test/docs/linux/basic_commands.md

 ```

-The first `-` simply indicates that this is an ordinary file.
+The first dash (`-`) indicates that this is an ordinary file.
 The next three
 characters, `rw-` indicate that the owner of the file, a user named
 `grundoon`, can read and write the file, and that it should not be
 considered an executable (runnable) program.
 The second set is the same as